LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 succeed once without leaving a choice-point.
 For `fails/1` tests, `Goal` is expected to fail.
 For `throws/2` tests, `Goal` is expected to throw the exception term `Ball` or one of the exception terms in the list `Balls`.
+The specified exception must subsume the generated exception for the test to succeed.

 An alternative test dialect that can be used with the same expressive power is:

 	test(Test, Outcome) :- Goal.